-Frequency: as of September 2015, Société Générale faces frequent allegations: the company is currently involved in 13 stakeholder-related ESG controversies.
-That frequency is above the average of Vigeo's Diversified Bank sector, which is occasional.
+Frequency: as of August 2016, Société Générale faces frequent allegations, with 19 stakeholder-related ESG controversies.
+That frequency is above the average of Vigeo Eiris' European Diversified Bank sector, which is occasional.

-Severity: the company faces 1 case of critical severity; 5 of high severity and 7 of significant severity.
-The average of Vigeo's Diversified Bank sector in terms of severity is high.
+Severity: the company faces I case of critical severity; 9 of high severity and 9 of significant severity.
+The average of Vigeo Eiris' Diversified Bank sector in terms of severity is high.

-Responsiveness: the company is cooperative with impacted stakeholders and implements remedial actions for more than 60% of the cases faced, and a minima is transparent and reactive in the remaining ones.
-Société Générale's responsiveness is above the average of Vigeo's Diversified Bank sector, which is reactive.
+Responsiveness: the company is cooperative with impacted stakeholders and implements remedial actions for 42% of the cases it faced, and is reactive in 53% of the cases.
+Société Générale is not communicative in one significant case.
+The company's responsiveness is in line with the average of Vigeo Eiris' European Diversified Bank sector, which is reactive.